Radvendii/MAR1D/README.md

 To compile a universal linux binary that can be transferred to other computers, you have two options.
 You can use `nix-build bundle.nix`, which produces a binary symlinked to `./result`.
 The disadvantage of bundle is it's extremely slow to compile and boot up.

 Or you can use [flatpak](https://www.flatpak.org/), which has the disadvantage of needing flatpak installed on the target platform, but is much faster.
 (TODO: expand this section)

+To compile a .app bundle for Mac OS X, you can run `nix-build darwin-app.nix`.

 ### Dependencies
 * meson (with ninja and pkgconfig)